Mission, Vision, History & Governance

 The mission of The Mining & Rollo Jamison Museums is to continue in the pursuit of excellence in the areas of regional and mining history.
-To achieve that purpose, the museums are commissioned to be a custodian of the past; to interpret the rich lead and zinc mining heritage of the region, as well as to preserve, interpret, and display the artifacts that define Southwest Wisconsin.
+To achieve that purpose, the museums are commissioned to be a custodian of the past; to interpret the rich lead and zinc mining heritage of the region; as well as to preserve, interpret, and display the artifacts that define Southwest Wisconsin.

 History of the Museums

-In 1972, museum staff located the long-closed Bevans Lead Mine just south of the Museum.
+In 1972, museum staff explored for and located the long-closed Bevans Lead Mine just south of the Museum.
 A city referendum approved funding the excavation of the mine and, in 1976, the mine and headframe were opened to the public.
 The Platteville Optimists raised funds to acquire a 1931 mine locomotive which they donated to the museum.
 The train and passenger cars were rebuilt, and in 1978 aboveground train rides became a part of the mine tour.
 Today the Mining Museum is the largest museum interpreting the tri-state mining district to residents, students, and travelers.

 Become a member!